Chapter 6 : Alpha Dogs

 “Detention, Mr Black!” said Professor Sprout in the most stern voice she could muster whilst trying to clamp down her jaws in order to not laugh openly.

-Remus shook his head and sighed raising his hand up with his quill, “I came up with the spell for the vomiting!”
+Remus shook his head and sighed raising his hand up with his quill, “I came up with the vomiting!”

 “And I…. err….
 I helped!”
 Peter nodded importantly still half-dazed.

 “Well then, all three of you can join Mr Black in detention.”
-Sprout smiled serenely to which these idiots simply high-fived each other.
+Sprout smiled serenely to which these idiots simply clapped each other in celebration.

 “Oh and Mr Pettigrew, ten points from Gryffindor for sleeping in my class!”